The fish as a bridge between worlds of the soul Afterlife Journey

 Cosmic Waters and the Underworld

-A similar duality appeared in Egyptian thought, where the Nun, the primeval water beneath the earth, was both the source of creation and the route of the sun god’s nightly journey through the underworld.
-Each night, Ra sailed across these subterranean waters, battling serpents like Apophis before emerging reborn at dawn.
-In Greek and Near Eastern traditions alike, subterranean rivers such as the Styx or Oceanus encircled the world, marking the boundary between the realms of the living and the dead.
+A parallel structure governed Egyptian thought.
+The Nun—the primeval water beneath the earth—was both the source of creation and the route of the sun god’s nightly journey.
+Each night, Ra descended into the Duat, sailing across these subterranean waters, battling the serpent Apophis before emerging reborn at dawn.
+The sun’s death and rebirth was enacted every night within the lower waters, and the souls of the dead participated in the same journey.
+In Greek and broader Near Eastern traditions, subterranean rivers—the Styx, Oceanus— encircled the world and marked the passage between the living and the dead.

 Vessels of Souls